dogweather/forkful/content/en/powershell/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?

-TOML, short for Tom's Obvious, Minimal Language, is a data serialization format that's easy to read due to its clear semantics.
-Programmers use it for configuration files, as it strikes a balance between being human-readable and machine-friendly.

 ## How to:
 In PowerShell, there's no native cmdlet to parse TOML.
 You'd typically use a module or convert TOML to JSON with a tool like `toml-to-json` if you want to work with PowerShell.
 Here's how you'd do it with a fictitious module `PowerShellTOML`:

 ```PowerShell